ushahidi/SMSSync/BUILDING.md

 ## How To Build SMSSync app

 The build setup here supports Android Studio and the new Gradle build system.
-To build this project make sure you've either set `ANDROID_HOME` to point to where you have your Android SDK installed or you have defined the location of the Android SDK in the local.property file.
+To build this project, make sure you have  either set `ANDROID_HOME` to point to where you have your Android SDK installed or you have defined the location of the Android SDK in the local.property file.
 In local.property file, make sure `sdk.dir` points to the location of the Android SDK.